OpenNMT/OpenNMT-py/README.md

 Note: If you have MemoryError in the install try to use `pip` with `--no-cache-dir`.

-*(Optionnal)* some advanced features (e.g. working audio, image or pretrained models) requires extra packages, you can install it with:
+*(Optional)* some advanced features (e.g. working audio, image or pretrained models) requires extra packages, you can install it with:
 ```bash
 pip install -r requirements.opt.txt
 ```